 Hip Fractures 101: What to Know About Hip Fractures in Seniors

 As elderly adults age, they are often at risk for a number of different potential injuries that can make caring for these individuals a challenge.
-One of the most common injuries to impact seniors today are hip fractures, in fact these are the most common injuries to result in hospitalization among seniors.
+One of the most common injuries to impact seniors today is hip fractures, in fact, these are the most common injuries to result in hospitalization among seniors.

-So, what is it that cause these hip fractures?
+So, what is the cause of hip fractures?

 - Gender: Women are more likely to suffer from a hip fracture than men.
 This is because women tend to lose bone density more quickly than men.

 - Medications: Seniors who are taking four or more medications at once are often more likely to fall and suffer from a hip fracture.

 - Nutrition: Diet plays an important role in bone development.
 Seniors who had poor nutrition in childhood are actually more likely to have a hip fracture later on in life.

 - Osteoporosis: This common condition impacts more than 10 million seniors in the United States and since it causes bones to become weak and brittle, it greatly increases the chances of a senior having a hip fracture.

 Many times, there is nothing you can do to prevent a hip fracture from happening.
 You can, however, make sure your loved one is being extra cautious when moving about and that you are always on the lookout for potential hazards that may cause your loved one to fall and hurt themselves.
 Many times, being cautious is the only way to prevent a hip fracture from happening in the first place.